sipcapture/hepipe.js/README.md

 ### Configure
 Application parameters for HEP and LOGS monitoring in ```config.js```

-Each entry in LOGS defines a log path and a _(regex)_ rule to match/extract the proper correlation ID from each row
+Each LOGS entry defines a log path and a _(regex)_ rule to match/extract the proper correlation ID from rows

 ---------------------